Glossary of Commonly Used Terms

 DETERMINATION OF ISSUES

-A section of the Department’s decision which are its ultimate conclusions.
+The section of the Department’s decision that presents its final conclusions.

 DISCRETION

-A term used where the Department is allowed to decide between two solutions to a problem.
-The Appeals Board may not second-guess or substitute its views for Department unless the Department’s discretion was exercised in an abusive or arbitrarily manner.
+A term used when the Department has the authority to choose between two solutions to a problem.
+The Appeals Board cannot second-guess or replace its views with the Department’s – unless the Department’s discretion was used in an abusive or arbitrary way.

 DISMISSED

-A cancelled or withdrawn appeal.
-The Appeals Board may dismiss an appeal for lack of jurisdiction, lack of paperwork, late payment, or a missed deadline.
-An appellant may withdraw their own appeal by writing to the Appeals Board.
+The termination or withdrawal of an appeal.
+The Appeals Board may dismiss an appeal due to lack of jurisdiction, incomplete documents, or late payment/deadlines.
+An appellant can withdraw their appeal by submitting a written request to the Appeals Board.

 DISTILLED SPIRITS